- Pets and Animals»

 Lymphosarcoma in cats may be found in kitties of any age.
 It used to be more common in younger cats who were infected with feline leukemia.
 But now that more cats are being vaccinated, fewer younger cats are being affected.
-Chemotherapy for cats is often used to treat feline lymphosarcoma.

-Tumors in cats may also be caused by feline squamous cell carcinoma (SCC), especially skin tumors.
+Tumors may also be caused by feline squamous cell carcinoma (SCC), especially skin tumors.
 White cats are more susceptible to this type of skin cancer, since they don't have pigment to protect their ears from the sun's rays.
 These tumors usually show up around the age of 12.
 With treatment, the outlook is good for most cats with skin cancer.

-SCC also causes oral cancer in cats.
+Oral squamous cell carcinoma is often seen in cats.
 Swelling of the face or jaw, bleeding from the mouth, and weight loss are symptoms to watch for.
 Sadly, this type of cancer is often not discovered until it's already in advanced stages, when treatment options are few.